billc0sta/Aerospec/spec/Language Specification.md

 Although integer literals exist, all numeric values in the language are computed as double-precision floats.
 The language includes the traditional trap values of signed `NaN` and `Inf`.
-Most operators in the language are specific to numeric values, e.g., (`-`, `*`, `/`).
-Notice that the plus operator is not included because it performs concatenation on other sequence types.
+Most operators in the language are specific to numeric values, e.g., (`-`, `*`, `/`). the plus operator is not specific to numerics since it performs concatenation on sequence types.

 ---